-The name of Programme 3 is Research, Monitoring and Advice (RMA).
-It comprises the following three subprogrammes:
+The Research, Monitoring and Advice (RMA) Programme comprises the following four subprogrammes:

 - Research;

 - Monitoring; and

 - Advice.

 The purpose of the RMA Programme is to revitalise and strengthen the research, monitoring, evaluation and advice capabilities of the CHE in order to advance the realisation of Outcome 3 in the Strategic Plan 2020 - 2025, namely, to make the CHE a reputable centre of intellectual discourse, knowledge generation and advancement on higher education.
 Each of the three subprogrammes seeks to contribute to the achievement of this outcome.